Last updated on July 14th, 2020 at 11:27 am

 You can also make the most out of your stay in Samal Island by visiting Hagimit Falls, one of the coolest places to visit in Samal Island.
 Here, you can enjoy the falls’ waters and spend the whole day relaxing on the cottages.
 You can even pitch your own tent and stay overnight!

 Hagimit Falls entrance fee of 60 PHP which even includes the environmental fee.
 It is one of Samal’s untouched attractions.
 You better come visit before everyone discovers this hidden gem in the Penaplata area.

 With a trail that’s manageable even by beginners, travelers from all over will enjoy hiking Mount Puting Bato.
 This is actually the highest peak in Samal at 1,755 feet above sea level so you will get wonderful views of the island and other neighboring provinces from here.
 Mount Puting Bato is also an excellent training ground for those who want to climb Mount Apo, the Philippines’ tallest mountain.

 9. Monfort Bat Sanctuary

-Wondering how far your 100 PHP will take you in Samal Island?
-You can pay for the entrance and visit Monfort Bat Sanctuary with as little as that.
+Monfort Bat Sanctuary entrance fee is 100 PHP.
 The place is surprisingly breathtaking because it is home to the biggest colony of Rousette fruit bats in the world!
 There are more than 2.5 million bats living in the cave that has 5 different entrances to explore.
 Nature lovers will surely appreciate this spectacular sight.